matomo-org/matomo/misc/internal-docs/content-tracking.md

 #### `trackContentImpressions()`

 You can use this method to scan the entire DOM for content blocks.
-For each content block we will track a content impression immediately unless you enable `enableTrackOnlyVisbleContent` see below.
+For each content block we will track a content impression immediately unless you enable `enableTrackOnlyVisibleContent` see below.

 Note: We will not send an impression of the same content block twice if you call this method multiple times unless `trackPageView()` is called meanwhile.
 This is useful for single page applications.
 The "same" content blocks means if a content block has the identical name, piece and target as an already tracked one.
 Note: At this stage we do not exeute this method automatically along with a trackPageView(), we can do this later once we know it works